Artwork by Costel Iarca

 Angelo checked the cannon to make sure his men hadn't loaded a ball or shell.
-He himself had made certain that the limber contained no projectiles, so that they wouldn't load the cannon by mistake.
+He himself had made certain the limber contained no projectiles, so they wouldn't load the cannon by mistake.
 But he was doubly cautious, because of the indecipherable warning of his dream.
 He had tried to interpret the dream before and been wrong on every occasion.
 He wanted nothing to go wrong now.

 But everything felt wrong.
 He found reasons not to fire the weapon.
-He checked and rechecked that it was properly loaded.
+He checked and rechecked it was properly loaded.
 The abbot grew impatient.

 "What is the matter with you?
 It's cold.
 Let's finish this," he said.